A Year For the Ocean

 The United Nations has proclaimed 2021-2030 to be a Decade of Ocean Science for Sustainable Development and a Decade of Ecosystem Restoration in order to revert the damage to ocean health.
-TIS is joining in these efforts through our Activist In Resident program and declaring 2021-2022 as our Year For The Ocean!
+TIS is joining in these efforts through our Activist In Resident program and declaring 2022-2023 as another Year For The Ocean!

 About our TIS Activist in Residence (AIR) Program

-2021 marks the 4th year of TIS' Activist in Residence (AIR) Program: a school-wide program that aims to bring to life our mission “to develop socially responsible, lifelong learners able to problem solve, think critically, and make positive changes in our global community” by giving students access to experts from the field.
-This year’s program will be focusing on United Nations Sustainability Goal 14: Life Under Water.
+2022 marks the 5th year of TIS' Activist in Residence (AIR) Program: a school-wide program that aims to bring to life our mission “to develop socially responsible, lifelong learners able to problem solve, think critically, and make positive changes in our global community” by giving students access to experts from the field.
+This year’s program we will be continuing to focus on United Nations Sustainability Goal 14: Life Under Water.

 The goal of AIR is educational.
 AIR is designed to support students to think critically, learn good judgement, engage in meaningful literacy, collaboration, and service, through a variety of developmentally appropriate activities.
 AIR also provides an opportunity for TIS to build stronger ties with our community by engaging families, other schools, and others from the region, in the program.